ben-nakash/Drones-Obstacle-Avoidance-System/README.txt

 	longer needed.

 2. obstacle_avoidance.py:
-	Holds the ObstacleAvoidance class.
-This class is the main part of the system and holds the avoidance algorithm.
+	Contains the ObstacleAvoidance class.
+This class is the main part of the system and posses the avoidance algorithm.

 3. flight_commands.py:
-	In this module lies the FlightCommands class.
+	Contains the FlightCommands class.
 This class holds all the needed flight commands that the system might send to the drone.
+	The main algorithm sends orders to the drone to correct its flight path through this class.

 4. flight_data.py:
-	In this module lies the FlightData class.
+	Contains the FlightData class.
 This class supply all the needed data about the drone to the main algorithm such as speed and location.

 5. lidar_lite.py:
-	In this module lies the LidarLite class.
+	Contains the LidarLite class.
 This class represents one sensor within the system.
 From within this class it's possible to get a distance reading.

+6. sensors.py:
+	Contains the Sensors class.
+With this class the main algorithm establish the connection with all the system's sensors and receive distance measuraments.

-6. simulator.py:
+7. simulator.py:
 	This module is designed for testing the algorithm.
-It sends distances to the main algorithm from files and supply other data that is being generated from within the module.
+It sends distances to the main algorithm from files and supply simulated data that is being generated from within the module including height and GPS position.

-7. tester.py:
+8. tester.py:
 	Test module.

 -------------------------------------------------------------------------------